OutSystems/cloud-connector/README.md

 In this example, you create a tunnel to the endpoint `192.168.0.3:8393`, a REST API service (HTTP/TCP) running on IP address `192.168.0.3`.
 The endpoint is available to consume by apps running in the connected stage at `secure-gateway:8081`.

 You can create a tunnel to connect multiple endpoints to the same Secure Gateway.
-To do this, you can run multiple instances of `outsystemscc` or pass in multiple remotes (`R:<local-port>:<remote-host>:<remote-port>`) to the same instance.
+To do this, run multiple instances of `outsystemscc` or pass in multiple remotes (`R:<local-port>:<remote-host>:<remote-port>`) to the same instance.
 In the latter case, for example:

     outsystemscc \
       --header "token: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" \
       https://acme.outsystems.app/sg_6c23a5b4-b718-4634-a503-f22aed17d4e7 \
       R:8081:192.168.0.3:8393 R:8082:192.168.0.4:587

-In this example, you create a tunnel to connect two endpoints.
+In the above example you create a tunnel to connect two endpoints.
 One, as before, `192.168.0.3:8393`, a REST API service (HTTP/TCP) running on IP address `192.168.0.3`.
 The endpoint is available for use by apps running in the connected stage at `secure-gateway:8081`.
 Second, `192.168.0.4:587`, an SMTP server (SMTP/TCP) running on `192.168.0.4`, another IP in the internal address range.
 The endpoint is available for use by apps running in the connected stage at `secure-gateway:8082`.

-You can create a tunnel to any endpoint that's in the internal address range and so network accessible over TCP or UDP from the system you run `outsystemscc` on.
+You can create a tunnel to any endpoint that's in the internal address range and so is network accessible over TCP or UDP from the system on which `outsystemscc` is run.
 If the connection is over UDP, add `/udp` to the end of the remote port.

-You or can learn more about using connected endpoints in app development on the [Project Neo documentation site](https://www.outsystems.com/goto/secure-gateways).
+To learn more about using connected endpoints in app development go to the [Project Neo documentation site](https://www.outsystems.com/goto/secure-gateways).
 Be sure to share the list of connected endpoint(s) of the form `secure-gateway:<port>` with members of your team responsible developing apps in Service Studio.

 ### <a name="logging"></a> Logging